snippet-java/nodejs-mysql-api-example/README.md

 The method used in `.bluemix/pipeline.yml` will create an actual pipeline in DevOps.
 Where else the method used in the `manifest.yml` is a previous way to create a service.

+### Running locally or using different MySQL database

+If you want to run the app locally, you will need to populate the `services.json` file with the appropriate values, such as the username and password.

+If you want to use a different MySQL instance (not from Bluemix), you will need to populate the `services.json` and remove `./services.json` from the `.cfignore` file in order to push it using `cf push` or deploy from JazzHub.

 ### Privacy Notice